InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Methodology

 where $\mathrm{sg}(\cdot)$ denotes the stop-gradient operation, and $\beta$ a weighting factor.
 We use Exponential Moving Average (EMA) and codebook reset to update $\mathcal{C}$, following ~\citet{zhang2023t2m}.

-We also incorporate geometric losses from~\citet{liang2024intergen} to impose additional constraints, as shown in~\cref{eq:geoloss}.
-The velocity loss $\mathcal{L}_{vel}$ encourages the reconstructed motion sequences to obey the velocity of joints in the ground truth sequences and the bone length loss $\mathcal{L}_{bl}$ the distance between adjacent joints.
-The foot contact loss $\mathcal{L}_fc$ encourages the feet to have zero velocity whenever they are in contact with the ground.
+We also incorporate geometric losses from~\citet{liang2024intergen} to impose additional constraints, including the joint velocity loss $\mathcal{L}_{vel}$, the foot contact loss $\mathcal{L}_{fc}$, and the bone length loss $\mathcal{L}_{bl}$, which are explained in~\cref{app:geo_loss}.
+The overall loss function $\mathcal{L}_{vqvae}$ is a weighted sum of these losses:

-Here, $m_{i_n}$ represents the ground pose, $\hat{m}_{i_n}$ represents the reconstructed pose at time step $i_n$, $N$ represents the total time steps in the sequence, $f_{i_n} \in \{0,1\}$ represents the binary foot contact label for the heel and toe joints for each pose $m_{i_n}$, and $B(\cdot)$ denotes the bone lengths joining adjacent joints.

-The overall loss function $\mathcal{L}_{vqvae}$ is a weighted sum of the primary VQ loss and geometric losses: